trojs/objects/README.md

 ## Validation

-For validation, it use the package `@hckrnews/validation` (https://github.com/hckrnews/validator)
+For validate the objects, it use the package `@hckrnews/validation` (https://www.npmjs.com/package/@hckrnews/validator) It will throw an error if the object isnt valid.
+For all posibilities, check the validation package readme.

 ## Usage